Is there a security deposit required, what is it for and when is it returned?

 In case you arrive somewhere else and you do not know the way to the Center, please contact the reception (firstname.lastname@example.org, phone: (+36-1) 327 3150).

 2. When and how can I check in at the Center?

 The reception of the Center is open 24 hours, you can check in any time.
-When you arrive, the receptionist will ask your name and your CEU department.
-You will have to fill in some forms, you will receive a keycard which you can enter your room with.
+When you arrive, you will have to fill in some forms, you will receive a keycard which you can enter your room with.

-Student rooms are not equipped with towels, soap and shampoo.
-Bed-linen is provided once a week.
+Student rooms come with bedding (blanket, pillow, bed linen), towels are not provided.
+Bed linen is changed monthly.
 Iron and hairdryer can be rented from the reception for a deposit.

 Please note that electric devices such as iron, hot plates, grills of any type, electrical ranges, toasters, or water boilers cannot be used in the room or in the common premises according to the safety policy.
 Please use equipments provided by the Residence Center in the lounges.